Summary

 Click the image to view it enlarged

-There are two types of Field Rules:
+There are three types of Field Rules:

 Locked - the data in the fields in question can't be edited